nanomo/cart-woocommerce/readme.txt

 Check out our <a href="https://www.mercadopago.com.br/developers/pt/plugins_sdks/plugins/official/woo-commerce/">official documentation</a> for more information on the specific fields to configure.

 == Changelog ==
+= v4.6.3 (06/01/2021) =
+* Features
+ - Compatibility with WooCommerce v4.9.2
+ - Compatibility with WordPress v5.6.1
+ - Added index to all directories for more security

+* Bug fixes
+ - Fixed wc-api request check when is ?wc_api or wc-api
+ - Fixed close of rating notification

 = v4.6.2 (06/01/2021) =
 * Bug fixes
  - Changed loading of Mercado Pago SDK at custom checkout

 = v4.6.1 (04/01/2021) =
 * Features